MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental/Using-Variables-to-Store-Objects.md

 (default is "Y"):A
 ```

-If you then run the **Get\-Variable** cmdlet, you will see the remaining Windows PowerShell variables.
+If you then run the **Get-Variable** cmdlet, you will see the remaining Windows PowerShell variables.
 Since there is also a variable Windows PowerShell drive, you can also display all Windows PowerShell variables by typing:

 ```
 Get-ChildItem variable: